By Simardeep Mangat, M.D.

 Kidney doctors like myself provide specialized care and expert medical knowledge to help control blood pressure and preserve the highest level of kidney function for as long as possible.
 A care plan is developed based on the patient’s current lab results and stage of kidney disease.
-This individualized plan includes a multidisciplinary approach comprised of medication changes, dietary education, implementing healthy lifestyle changes and management of risk factors, such as controlling high blood pressure.
+This individualized plan includes a multidisciplinary approach comprised of medication changes, dietary education, implementing healthy lifestyle changes, hemodialysis, and management of risk factors, such as controlling high blood pressure.

 As we all navigate through the COVID-19 pandemic, the physicians and staff at Nephrology Associates of Syracuse are working hard to ensure that care for kidney disease and related conditions like hypertension is accessible and available.
 The goal is to help patients manage their disease and to prevent unnecessary ER trips or hospital admissions.

 Our practice remains open and safety screening measures are in place.
 Telemedicine visits are now available.
 It is crucial for patients with kidney disease to have access to ongoing nephrology care, including periodic lab work for monitoring and decision-making.
 Private lab draws in a sanitized setting are available.

 We also offer blood pressure checks, kidney disease education, medical nutrition therapy, follow-up care after a hospitalization and chronic care management.

 We encourage our community to take good care of their health and maintain a healthy lifestyle.

 You will find more resources, including information regarding telemedicine, at www.nephrologysyracuse.com.